 -Some laws that PNA had enacted provide for limited gender equality.
-However, women cannot enjoy this equality because of continuing application of old local laws that maintain the domination of patriarchal traditions in the society.
-For example the Jordanian Penal Code no. 16 for 1960, still applicable in the West Bank, as mentioned in the state Report.
-Article (99) of this Code provides for mitigated sentence for the killer to half if the family of the victim waives personal claims, in murders identified as "honor killing".
-There is no such provision in the Palestinian Penal Code no. 74 for 1936, applicable in Gaza.
-However, Article 18 allows for mitigated sentence for murderers if the crime is proven a necessity of honor.
-The decision of the President of the State3 to restrict the use of the mitigating excuse did not help protecting the right of women to life, in light of the absence of a unified law to protect women in all the territories of the state of Palestine against all forms of violence, including sexual abuse and harassment.
-The Personal Status Law has blatant examples for violations against women and girls, as it practice.
-WCLAC
+However, women cannot enjoy this equality because of continuing application of old local laws that maintain the domination of patriarchal traditions in the society, such as the Penal Code.
+Although the State of Palestine introduced some amendments to the provisions of this Law, applicable in the West Bank, such as Article 99, by adding Paragraph (5) which excludes offenses against women and children from the provision of this Article, which provides for mitigated sentence for the killer to half if the family of the victim waives personal claims.
+Moreover, Article 308 of the same Law, which provided for dropping charges if the rapist marries the victim, was revoked.
+It is worth noting that no such provision exists in the Palestinian Penal Code no. 74 for 1936, applicable in Gaza.
+The decision of the President of the State to restrict the use of the mitigating excuse did not help protecting the right of women to life, in light of the absence of a unified law to protect women in all the territories of the State of Palestine against all forms of violence, including sexual abuse and harassment.
+The Personal Status Law has blatant examples for violations against women and girls, as it allows polygamy, marriage of underage girls and other issues that compromise actual equality, which would positively affect all social segments, including women and men.
+The same applies to custody, joint accounts and age at marriage.

-2Gender-perspective Legal analytical studies on women rights held by WCLAC, which reveal the blatant discrimination against Palestinian women: Mu'aqet,Fatima, 2009 Palestinian women and personal status law, demands and trends,WCLAC.
+-The State Report of Palestine elaborated on the fragmented legal reality of Palestine because of the political division, which contributed to the division of the Palestinian society.
+However, it did not elaborate on the impact of this reality on women and girls compared to men under the different legal frameworks.
+Palestinian women suffer from law, demands and trends, WCLAC.
 Abu Hayyeh, Ashraf and Hmeidat, Hanadi, A series of reports on the status of Palestinian women in legislations, WCLAC, 2013.
-Shamasneh, Fatima, The civil status law in
+Shamasneh, Fatima, The civil status law in practice.
+WCLAC